Film emulation: Adding specific film elements

-The rise of video formats introduced by companies like Sony, Sharp, Hitachi, and Panasonic in the 1980s further solidified the divide between video for home use and film for cinemas.

-Sony released one of the first digital cinema cameras, the HDW-F900 CineAlta, in 2000.
-Film gradually lost its mass market appeal and came to be used primarily by film studios and film enthusiasts.

-In photo production

-For most of the 20th century, film was practically the only way that photographs and movies were produced.

-But with the release of mass-produced digital cameras such as from Nikon (Nikon D1) and Canon (PowerShot) in the mid-90s, camera phones in the 2000s, and the dominance of smartphones with integrated digital cameras since the mid-2010s, photographic film and analog cameras have gradually lost their position in the market.

-The economic challenges faced by film giants like Kodak and Fujifilm led to price increases, causing many customers to shift away from film.

 Notable examples in cinema

 Star Wars: The Last Jedi (2017) and Knives Out (2019)

 According to director Rian Johnson, about half of the film Star Wars: The Last Jedi was shot using film cameras, and half was shot using digital cameras.
 "We started shooting mostly film and by the end we were shooting mostly digital."
 The footage shoot with digital cameras was matched to the film footage in the post production process.

 After the success of achieving a consistent look with Star Wars: The Last Jedi, Johnson's next film, Knives Out was shot entirely with digital cameras.
 This was on the advice of the film's cinematographer, Steve Yedlin (who was also the cinematographer of Star Wars: The Last Jedi).
 As it was possible to produce an image with a digital camera and emulation that is almost indistinguishable from film, Yedlin advocated choosing a camera for other reasons than the look it created.

 The choice of camera was instead based on the extent to which it met the needs of the movie's logistics.
 For example, shooting digital meant the filmmakers did not have to wait days to see their dailies while the photochemical film was sent to a lab to be developed.
 They could also choose a camera that was reliable, precise, and versatile, without being limited to one format.

 The post production process would have been the same whether the movie was shot photochemically or digitally, with the same digital post chain and digital colour correction process.
 Shooting digital removed the extra process of doing digital scans of film, and the labour involved in ensuring high fidelity in the scans.
 By not having photochemical film artifacts embedded in the captured footage, there was more control of the extent of the artifacts in post.
 Yedlin considered it to be easier to add halation and grain to digital video than to remove them from film footage.